Calligraphy

 ~ Pen (n.1), late 13th c. penne "writing implement made from a feather" > Lat. penna "feather, plume" > Old Lat. petna, pesna > Proto-Indo-European root *pet- "to rush; to fly" (etymonline.com)

-A word about fonts
+A word about font

-Technically, it’s incorrect to refer to calligraphy using the word “font”, since etymologically speaking it refers to print technology—i.e., the literal metal letter stamps, cast in a foundry, which would be set by a typesetter to print text.
+Technically, it’s incorrect to refer to calligraphy using the word “font”, since etymologically speaking it refers to print technology—i.e., the literal metal letter stamps, cast in an iron foundry, which would be set by a typesetter to print text.
 This is also why the word “font” refers to both the size and shape of a given set of letters; we often use the word “font” to mean “typeface”.

-In calligraphy, different “fonts” are called “hands”.
+In calligraphy, the different “fonts” are called “hands”.

 Pointed vs. Broad Edge Pen—what’s the difference?